 Great for experimentation, each shot makes you want to hang a new print on your wall.

-If you’re looking for more, you can jump over to our Kodak E100VS experimentation article.
+If you’re looking for more, you can jump over to my Kodak E100VS experimentation article. for examples of push processing, cross processing and both.

 Thanks for reading.